manendri/battery-materials-dsbc25/README.md

 We used 80% of the data to train the models, reserving the remaining 20% as a test set for evaluating the best-performing model.
 Cross-validation mean squared error (MSE) was used to evaluate model performance.
 Hyperparameter tuning was performed for all models using grid search with cross-validation.

 ## Results
 The XGBoost model achieved a MSE of 0.51 for band gap prediction, representing a 55% improvement over the baseline constant mean model.
 Using SHAP feature importance, we identified several key features for band gap prediction.
+In terms of throughput, the ML model enables band gap prediction in seconds per MOF, compared to hours or days with traditional DFT calculations, significantly accelerating the screening process.
 ## Conclusions and Future Work
 There is still room for improvement in our models.
 In future work, we plan to explore:
 * Feature sets that encode structural properties of MOFs, going beyond compositional information.